HotskyTrotsky/TFB-sub-mod-for-TFG/README.md

 -Kept millitary factory construction cost the same (not increased unlike in TFB)

 -Other than that eveything else in the latest TFB patch is the same

+Patch 6

+-Removed Itallian Naval designer that gave 20% speed and - 25% naval range

+-Removed engine 3 from Itallian starting ships and tech

+-Reduced the bonus adminrals gives from defense from -2.5% visability per level to -1%

+-Increased the naval hit chances given by fire control (roughly 2.5% - 5% increase depending on tech level)

+-Decreased Anti Air from ship modules across the board (includes multiple dual purpose batteries), Anti Air 1 and 2 are much lower but Anti air 3 and 4 scale higher.

+-Introduced new logistics which is a merge of hosre-drawn and motorised (bad attempt at making tiny logo included)

+-Changes to Manchu AI

+-Home guard units that UK spawns are now 30w but will only spawn 26

+-UK cannot gain cb on USA through naval treaties

+-Reduced peace time trainning to -50%

+-Increased Xp loss reduction that field hospitals gives from -10% to -20%